Rashi-05/Automated-Research-Paper-Publishability-Classification-and-Justification/README.md

 5) Section Extraction:- Extract semantic sections (Introduction, Methodology, etc.).
 6) Handling missing values in various sections.
 7) Semantic Embedding: Transformed documents into vector embeddings with sentence transformers.
-8) Classification: Logistic regression(selected as fianl model) to predict publishability.
+8) Classification: Logistic regression(selected as final model) to predict publishability.
 10) (LLM based) Justification Generation: Provide clear explanations for each decision.
 ## Results :-
 We evaluated multiple models using 5-fold cross-validation.
 Logistic Regression performed well with an F2 score of 0.93.
 It was faster and more reliable with small data, making it a convenient choice.